marknuzz/rubocop-nuzz/README.md

 # rubocop-nuzz
-A collection of Rubocop styles
+A collection of Rubocop styles (Ruby)